jsugg/pytest-vs-jest-test-automation/README.md

 pytest -n auto
 ```

-___Note___: PyTest uses pytest-xdist to enable parallel runs.
-To date, pytest-xdist utilizes the number of available logical cores instead of physical cores.
-You can overcome this limitation by installing an additional dependency (e.g., psutil).

 #### :clipboard: Reporting
 Passing the `--html` flag followed by `=` and a `filename.html`, will create a test report HTML file named _filename.html_.
 ```